-The major limitation of the use of repricing gap in measuring IRRBB is the inability to capture real-time repricing of balance sheet items as the positions are captured in the pre-defined tenor buckets.
+The major limitation of the use of repricing gap in measuring Interest Rate Risk in the Banking Book (IRRBB) is the inability to capture real-time repricing of balance sheet items as the positions are captured in the pre-defined tenor buckets.
 Also, it is a static approach without considering evolution of the balance sheet (e.g. new business assumptions, change in strategies, etc.